achrefbs/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 2 - a function that adds a new node at the beginning of a listint_t list.
 3 - a function that adds a new node at the end of a listint_t list.
 4 - a function that frees a listint_t list.
+5 - a function that frees a listint_t list & sets the head to NULL.